 Five engineers using an LLM is a feedback loop with a name on every face.
 Fifty engineers using an LLM is a department with no shared definition of "good."
 One team accepts the first draft.
 Another rewrites eighty percent of the output and ships it.
 A third has prompt chains nobody has measured.
 The work shipped looks the same on a status page.
 The blast radius is not.

-McKinsey's State of AI research puts generative-AI usage at roughly 65% of global organizations in 2026[1].
+Deloitte's State of AI in the Enterprise puts generative-AI usage at roughly 65% of global organizations in 2026[1].
 Adoption depth varies.
 Quality discipline does not vary — it is either there or it is not.
 Programs without it follow the same arc: inconsistent outputs, eroding trust, leadership questioning the spend, and a quiet shutdown disguised as a reprioritization.
 The fix is not a better model.
 The fix is the quality infrastructure around the model.

 This playbook covers four mechanisms: a use-case taxonomy that replaces a single vague quality bar, evaluation rubrics that humans and machines apply against the same criteria, automated gates wired into CI/CD, and a federated ownership model that survives a 100x increase in users.